Returning Lahaina residents struggle with housing issues after deadliest US wildfire in over a century – KION546

 As crews continue working to identify the 93 killed, the death toll is expected to rise.
 The Maui wildfires are the deadliest in the US in more than 100 years, according to research from the National Fire Protection Association.

-“This is the largest natural disaster we’ve ever experienced,” Hawaii Gov. Josh Green said at a Saturday night news conference.
+“This is the largest natural disaster we’ve ever experienced,” the governor said at a Saturday night news conference.
 “It’s going to also be a natural disaster that’s going to take an incredible amount of time to recover from.”

 Here’s the latest: